 Taking a Brisk Walk Outside or Taking Vitamin D Supplements

-My world came crashing down when I lost my best friend, my mother, my everything just last year.
+My world came crashing down on me when I lost my beautiful mother.
 I truly thought that I would go through what's called, "broken heart syndrome."
 I didn't think I could live without her.
 A part of me feels like I died when she left this world.
 This is when I turned to my faith in God.
 There've been studies that have shown that those who relied on their faith while grieving for a lost loved one, seemed to have recovered faster than those who didn't have faith in a higher power.
 I took time out every morning to sit and pray---to vent it all out to God, even asking Him, "Why!
 Why did you take her from me?"
 Eventually, I started to get answers, whether it was through words from someone's mouth, a text message or something I had found in the Bible.
 I have a journal that has "prayers" and "answers"---and the answers usually come right away, or within that day.
 I guess God proved Himself to me, and so I felt less alone.
 But once I feel distant from God and don't pray as much, those signs and messages seem to disappear.
 With faith, you will find answers about certain things, as well as finding answers from within yourself.
 It's like a self-discovery mission--and who knows you best than the one who created you?
 This is how I find peace throughout my days of anxiety and depression.

 My only advice to anyone who suffers with mental illness is to never keep it all inside.
 Tell someone, reach out, find a counselor and if it costs too much for a counselor, look into Telehealth and online counseling, which is much less than seeing a therapist face to face.
 This method has been so incredibly helpful in my time of need.